Jigmi Y. Thinley is the first democratically elected Prime Minister of Bhutan (2008–2013).

 Under his leadership Bhutan took an active part in the ongoing international discourse in the search for an integrated, inclusive and sustainable development paradigm.
 During his terms as Prime Minister and Chairman of Bhutan’s National Environment Commission, his country pledged to remain forever carbon neutral at COP 15 in Copenhagen.
 Among the many other initiatives taken by his government was the hosting of a “Climate Summit for a Living Himalayas” in 2011.

-Mr. Thinley is a recipient of many national and international awards including his country’s highest civilian decoration.
-He is a member of Club de Madrid (CdM) and Asian Peace and Reconciliation Council and Senior Advisor to the World Happiness Report 2022.
+Mr Thinley is a recipient of many national and international awards including his country’s highest civilian decoration.
+He is a member of the Club de Madrid, Asian Peace and Reconciliation Council, patron of Save The Asian Elephants, and member of the Global Leadership Council for Water and Sanitation for All.